vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 >   - Another problem that can be solved is how do we pick the correct benchmarks to re-run after fixing the design.
 You probably don't want to run the entire benchmark suite after changing 2 lines of your RTL.
 This I have no clue on how to approach this.
 I should probably think about this after taking the formal class.
 >
 > -

+### Notes from SLICE Winter 2024 Retreat

+- Big little cores qos, power management, soft and hard errors
+- Thread synchronization primitives, we still communicate via memory, there is better option to do core to core?
+  - Cray machine had core shared regfile to share task details among cores via registers, not memory
+  - We have so much bandwidth on chip now but core to core bandwidth is still like 512 bit bus!
+Why is there this limitation?
+Can we lift it?

+- Need to use fpga for functional sim and then do detailed sim in software, use PCIe for bandwidth
+- Workloads and benchmarks are important, but hard to convince people, right now people still ask for dhrtstonr and coremark and other useless stuff like geekbench
+- Krste really likes power management work, build a taxonomy of prior syuff, lots of verif stuff to do, still many unknowns of wr could develop our own system
+- Perf models need to just show trends but they also need to capture the gradient correctly, perf models are valuable for fast iteration
+- This TidalSim stuff is good but you might be limited by the functional simulator throughout, use fpgas and then GPU for high batch size
+- Oh the fpga we can build many cores and many different cache and bp functional models that are warmed up all at the same time
+- We need better error heuristics for tidalsim, how can we more efficiently estimate the error for a given interval?
+- Krsts said we need to do dynamic simulation where the runtime behavior depends on timing behavior, we need to do actual tidalsim
+- For cool stuff, krste said a few things but I'm not that interested in that
+- Simulation is critical, krste thinks this is good to push on, need to keep pushing with accelerators and mmio and multicore
+- Make sure I add the class paper and the GitHub project link to the wiki
+- Trying to leverage RISC-V Android and browser benchmarks is critical but very difficult
+- Using profiling information from sampled simulation to drive black box Auto tuner optimizers, combine joonho's project and mine and graces project too
+- Power management integrated into tidalsim